Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders: Formulation

 A penalty parameter, $\lambda$, is introduced to discourage $p_{ik}$ for each track to add up to anything other than 1.
 While it should be large enough to discourage the probability of a single track to be assigned to multiple vertices, it must not drown out the energy scale of $D(i, j)$.
 We tried several values of $\lambda$ from 1.0 to 2.0 times the maximum of $D(i, j)$ and settled on 1.2 times the maximum of $D(i, j)$ for optimal performance.
 Not all solutions from the QPU have $p_{ik}$ add up to 1 for all tracks; these are checked offline by a CPU and marked as invalid.

 If each $p_{ik}$ is represented by one logical qubit in the QPU, Eq.~\ref{eq:ObjectiveFunction} is already in the QUBO form of the problem Hamiltonian described in Eq.~\ref{eq:ProblemHamiltonianQUBO}.
 Therefore, it can be directly programmed onto a D-Wave QPU.
-A logical qubit is one physical qubit or a set of strongly coupled physical qubits created to compensate for the limited connectivity of a single physical qubit and to mitigate bit flips from thermal fluctuations.
-The graph embedding used to map the network of logical qubits to the network of physical qubits is found using default D-Wave algorithms~\cite{CaiMacready, VickyChoi1, VickyChoi2}.
 We need to program $n_V n_T$ logical qubits and $n_V n_T (n_V + n_T - 2) /2 $ couplings between them to encode $H_p$.
-Customizing embedding algorithms, optimizing the chain strength within logical qubits, modifying the overall annealing schedule~\cite{ReverseAnnealing1, ReverseAnnealing2} and the annealing schedule per chain~\cite{Lanting2017} are all exercises at the frontier of quantum annealing and may be pursued in the future.
-We did not study the influence of QPU parameters such as the annealing time and the re-thermalization delay on convergence efficiency, and these may also be tuned for this class of problems.

-On the operational side, it takes 8 ms to program the biases and couplings into the QPU.
-Sampling the QPU for solutions consists of annealing as described in Eq.~\ref{eq:Annealing}, readout of the qubits, and a delay for re-thermalizing the qubits to mitigate inter-sample correlations.
-Annealing is allowed for 20 $\mu$s by default.
-Readout takes 123 $\mu$s, and the delay is set to 21 $\mu$s.
-Thus, a single sample takes 164 $\mu$s.
-This is illustrated in Fig.~\ref{fig:Benchmarking}